The Impact of Rheumatoid Arthritis Can Have on the Knee Joint

 - Cracking and popping.
 Everyone experiences cracking and popping but with rheumatoid arthritis, a grinding sensation is felt, in part to losing some of the smooth cartilage creating the rough surfaces and any bone spurs to rub together.

 - Poor range of motion.
 This can occur before the physical deformities are seen.
-If you notice you can’t get up from a chair, climb up and down stairs or get out of your car like you use to, then you have loss of motion that is often treated by a physical therapist before choosing other invasive options such as, knee surgery.
+If you notice you cannot get up from a chair, climb up and down stairs or get out of your car like you use to, then you have loss of motion that is often treated by a physical therapist before choosing other invasive options such as, knee surgery.

 - A decrease in joint space.
 X-rays and ultrasound tests can confirm this.